rjain2470/lean-prover/README.md

 - typing
 - __future__.

-You must additionally install the following libraries using <code>pip install</code>:
+You must additionally install and import the following libraries using <code>!pip install</code>:
 - aiofiles
 - numpy
 - openai